-Help our Collectors Stay Safe in the Spring and Summer
+Help our Collectors Stay Safe in the Winter

-Warm weather can present a few safety hazards for our collectors.
+Snow, ice and cold weather can be safety hazards for our collectors.
 Please do your part to help keep them safe!

 Curbside Collection Tips

-Ensure your carts aren’t overfilled in order to prevent waste from falling out and potentially creating hazards.
+Ensure your carts aren’t overfilled to prevent waste from falling out and potentially creating hazards.
 Use the WasteWise app to properly sort your waste.

 Make your waste accessible.
-Place blue bags and yard waste as close to the street or alley as possible; avoid placing blue bags on top of or behind dirt piles, or within 1 meter of carts.
+Place recycling bags and yard waste as close to the street or alley as possible.
+Avoid placing recycling bags on top of or behind windrows.

-If you have front street collection, park your vehicle off the street on collection day, if possible.
-If you are unable to move your car off the street, ensure it is at least 1 meter away from any cart on the street.
+If you have front street collection, park your vehicle off the street on collection day if possible.
+If you are unable to move your car off the street, ensure it is at least 1 metre away from any cart on the street.

 Avoid placing carts under power lines, trees or beside houses.
-Ensure your carts have 3 meters (10 feet) of clear space above them and 1 meter of space around them in all directions.
+Ensure your carts have 3 metres (10 feet) of clear space above them and 1 metre of space around them in all directions.

-Be sure to set out your carts and blue bags by 7am on your collection day.
+Be sure to set out your carts and recycling bags by 7am on your collection day.

-Ensure all waste is in a sealed bag.
+Ensure all waste in a bag is sealed.

-Dispose of electronic waste, household hazardous waste, and bulky items like furniture at Eco Stations.
-Visit edmonton.ca/ecostations for a list of accepted items.
+Dispose of electronic waste, household hazardous waste and bulky items like furniture at Eco Stations.

 Avoid overfilling your property’s waste bin.
 Please contact your property manager if your bin is overfilled ahead of collection.

 Call your property manager if access to your waste bin is blocked.
-Waste collectors cannot pick up a bin with vehicles or large items blocking their path.
+Waste collectors cannot safely pick up a bin with vehicles, large items or snow blocking their path.

 If you’re moving and do not want to transport large items, consult Edmonton’s Reuse Directory to find a local community organization that can accept donations in good condition.

 Illegal waste dumping is a bylaw violation.
 If you see illegal dumping in progress, record and document as much information as possible and call 311.
-Visit edmonton.ca/illegaldumping for more information.
+Visit Illegal Dumping for more information.